lyokha/ngx-export-tools-extra/README.md

 ```

 In this example, we expect requests with argument *user* which should
-supposedly be tagged with an *area* tag containing digits only.
-Then the
+supposedly be tagged with an *area* code containing digits only.
+The *user*
-*user* argument should match against regex *userArea* declared alongside with
+value should match against regex *userArea* declared alongside with another
-another regex *keyValue* (the latter has an option *i* which corresponds to
+regex *keyValue* (the latter has an option *i* which corresponds to
 *caseless*; the regex compiler has also support for options *s* and *m* which
 correspond to *dotall* and *multiline* respectively).
 Notice that regex
 declarations require 4-fold backslashes as they are getting shrunk while
 interpreted sequentially by the Nginx configuration interpreter and then by
 the Haskell compiler too.

-Handler *matchRegex* finds the compiled regex *userArea* from the beginning
+Handler *matchRegex* finds the named regex *userArea* from the beginning of
-of its argument: the second part is delimited by a *bar* symbol and contains
+its argument: the second part of the argument is delimited by a *bar* symbol
-the value to match against.
-If the regex contains captures, then the matched
+and contains the value to match against.
+If the regex contains captures, then
-value shall correspond to the contents of the first capture (in case of
+the matched value shall correspond to the contents of the first capture (in
-*userArea*, this is the area number), otherwise it must correspond to the
+case of *userArea*, this is the area code), otherwise it must correspond to
-whole matched value.
+the whole matched value.

 ###### A simple test